trueai-org/midjourney-proxy/README.en.md

 ## CloudFlare Validator Deployment

-Windows deployment supportedonly (and supports TLS 1.3, system requirements are Windows 11 or Windows Server 2022).
+Windows deployment supported only (and supports TLS 1.3, system requirements are Windows 11 or Windows Server 2022).
 Since the CloudFlare validator requires the use of the Chrome browser, it needs to be deployed in a Windows environment.
 Deployment in a Linux environment would depend on many libraries, so Linux deployment is temporarily not supported.

 Note: Self-deployment requires providing the API Key for 2captcha.com, otherwise it cannot be used.
 Price: 1000 times/9 yuan, official website: <https://2captcha.cn/p/cloudflare-turnstile>